Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Frequently Asked Questions (FAQs)

-How is real-time logistics different from traditional TMS systems?
+How does real-time decisioning differ from traditional TMS systems?

-Is real-time decisioning suitable for enterprise supply chains?
+Is real-time decisioning suitable for all supply chains?

-Yes.
-Real-time decisioning delivers the highest ROI for large enterprises managing complex, multi-node, multi-carrier networks, where static planning traditionally creates the most significant financial and operational inefficiencies.
+Real-time logistics decisioning delivers the highest ROI for large enterprises—particularly those in retail, FMCG, e-commerce, 3PL, and CPG with $150M+ in annual revenue—managing complex, multi-node, multi-carrier networks where static planning creates the most significant financial and operational inefficiencies.
+It is less critical for simple, single-carrier, low-volume operations where manual planning remains cost-effective.

 Learn more about real-time decision making in logistics, visit locus.sh